 Companies in the UK experienced a shortage of workers in 2024 at an average of 7.4%.
 The UK has always been able to attract people from all over the world to live, work and study.
 Over 1.2 million skilled workers arrived in in the year ending June 2024 for long-term immigration visas alone, all of them helping to ease the labour shortage.

-2025 Changes to the Shortage Occupation List UK
+2026 Changes to the Shortage Occupation List UK

-Minimum Salary Threshold Increase
+📈 Minimum Salary Threshold Increase

-Immigration Health Surcharge Increase
+💷 Immigration Health Surcharge (IHS) Increase

-On the 6th of February 2024, the Immigration Health Surcharge was increased from £624 to £1,035 per year.
+As of 6 February 2024, the IHS increased from £624 to £1,035 per year.

-Students and applicants aged under 18 also increased from £470 to £776 per year.
+For students and applicants under 18, it rose from £470 to £776 per year.

 What jobs are there a shortage of in the UK?